Local Transcription Models in 2026: Parakeet, Whisper, and More

 | omniASR 300M | 348 MB | 1,600+ languages.
 Universal fallback. |

-All of this runs on your Mac.
+All transcription in Resonant runs on your Mac.
 No account required.
 No audio sent anywhere.
-The model files live in your home directory and are yours to keep.